yogirajzala369/Movie-Database-Interface/README.md

 - Error Handling
 - Web accessible with right color contrast ratio

-## Screen recording of customer using the app

-## Screen recording using only keyboard navigation

 # View
 - Find deployed project on vercel: https://movie-database-interface.vercel.app/